 - During the publishing process, a service definition file is created and temporarily stored locally on disk.
 When the publishing process completes, the service definition is uploaded to the server and the local file is deleted.
 For the purposes of this tutorial, leave the default staging folder.

 - By default, services are published to the root folder (root) of ArcGIS Server.
 Services can be organized into subfolders under the root folder.
-Choose the folder where you want to publish the service, or create a folder to contain the service.
+Choose the folder where you want to publish the service, or create a new folder to contain the service.
 Click Continue.

 - The Service Editor displays.
 You'll use the Service Editor to choose what users can do with your cached map service, define your caching schema, and take fine-grained control of how the server will expose your service.
 Click the Caching tab.